adam-lafontaine/CMS/blog/posts/[013][How to CUDA].md

 ### Error checking

 Generally it's a good idea to check for errors after each api call.
 How error handling should be done depends on the application and if it is still in development or production.
-For our example, we'll simply print the error to the console.
+For our example, we'll simply print the error to the console with `cudaGetErrorString()`.

 ```cpp
 void check_error(cudaError_t err)